PatrickZH/zero_shot_learning_baseline/ReadMe.md

 ### Description
-This is the baseline method for zero-shot learning competition.
+This is the baseline method (MDP) for AI_Challenger Zero-shot Learning Competition.

 ### Citing
 If you use the data and code, please cite the following papers:

 "AI Challenger : A Large-scale Dataset for Going Deeper in Image Understanding".
 Find the dataset paper here.
 [Find the dataset paper here.](https://arxiv.org/abs/1711.06475)